MeryemAk/dRNASeq/README.md

 4. Mapping (files necessary for visualisation in IGV)
 5. Polishing (
 6. Annotation (Output from Prokka)
-7. Report (small report with an overview of the tools used and some basic statics (only generated when NanoPlot is used).

 Along with these outputdirectories, 3 Nextflow reports are also generated:
 - report: metrics about the workflow execution